Ether-DiscordBot/Ether-Bot/README.md

 # Features

-First, look at this gorgeous music player!
+First, look at this gorgeous music player!<br>
 <img src="./docs/assets/music_player.png">

 And now, let me talk about **Playlists**, the coolest feature of Ether!<br>
 You can setup a playlist on your server using the `/music playlist <playlist link>` command. <br>
 And react later to the bot message at any time to play the playlist in one click.

-And It's how this look:
+And It's how this look: <br>
 <img src="./docs/assets/playlist.png">

 <details>